 This makes the national park’s landscape so amazing for game viewing as well as game drives on a leisurely safari in Uganda.
 The Murchison Falls National Park can be visited throughout the year, but the best time for wildlife viewing is the dry season (from December to February) when animals congregate around the Victoria Nile and other reliable water sources.
 The top five animals that tourists seek in Murchison falls national park are;

-This is one of the common animal in Uganda’s national parks.
+The Cape Buffalo is one of the common animal in Uganda’s national parks.
 It is almost found in every national park in Uganda.
 You can tell the cape buffaloes from their unique horns that form continuous shield of hard bones known as a boss, that runs across the head.
 The buffaloes are ‘the most deadly’ and that is why it is listed among the big five animals of Africa.
 These animals that you can easily confuse with cows are reported to have killed over 200 people in a year.

 The cape buffaloes are not in any history of ever been domesticated in anyway.
 This is so because they are extremely aggressive and dangerous to keep near humans.
 The buffaloes have wide shoulders making the big part very big and heavier compared to the hind part; perhaps it is the reason for the huge hooves of their front legs compared to the rare ones.
-Huge groups of buffalo are a common sighting whilst exploring the Murchison Falls National park on a game drive.
+Huge groups of buffalo are a common sighting whilst exploring the Murchison Falls Game park on a game drive.

 The African elephant is the largest mammal in the world.
 Many travelers seek for this largest land mammal from the Murchison Falls National Park.
 Gazing at this animal is one of the best wildlife safari experiences that you should not miss.